Let's learn something new about design!

 I have an endless curiosity.
 My work gives me the opportunity to constantly feed that curiosity and never stop learning.
 I get a huge amount of satisfaction from planting the seeds that eventually grow to allow people to make the progress they were hoping for.

-You can find James as @beantin on Twitter.
+You can find James as @beantin on Twitter and @beantin on Mastodon.

 Per Axbom